-Let's talk about the subscription trap that's quietly draining your business.
+Let's talk about the tool sprawl that's quietly draining your business.

 Right now, the average business managing social media pays for: